sammyhenningsson/hal_presenter/README.md

 Even though the `model` class method is optional, it is very useful if the serializer should be selected dynamically and when the serializer is used for deserialization.

 ### policy
 The `policy` class method is used to register a poliy class that should be used during serialization.
-The purpose of using a policy class is to exclude properties from being serialized.
+The purpose of using a policy class is to exclude properties from being serialized depending on the context.
+E.g hide some attributes/link if current_user is not an admin.
 Using polices is not required, but its a nice way to structure rules about what should be shown and what actions (links) are possible to perform on a resource.
 The latter is usually tightly coupled with authorization in controllers.
 This means we can create polices with a bunch of rules and use the same policy in both serialization and in controllers.
 This plays very nicely with gems like [Pundit](https://github.com/elabs/pundit).
 Instances of the class registered with this method needs to respond to the following methods:
-- `initialize(current_user, resource`
+- `initialize(current_user, resource)`
 - `attribute?(name)`
 - `link?(rel)`
 - `embed?(name)`
 Additional methods will be needed for authorization in controller.
 Such as `create?`, `update?` etc when using Pundit.
-A policy instance will be instantiated with the resource being serialized and the option `:current_user` passed to to_hal.
+A policy instance will be instantiated with the resource being serialized and the option `:current_user` passed to `to_hal`.
 For each attribute being serialized a call to `policy_instance.attribute?(name)` will be made.
 If that call returns `true` then the attribute will be serialized.
 Else it will not end up in the serialized payload.
 Same goes for links and embedded resources.
 Note that `link?(rel)` is used to discard both normal links and curies.
 Using the following Policy would discard everything except a title attribute, the self link and embedded resources named foo.
 ``` ruby
 class SomePolicy